ionoid/docs.ionoid.io/docs/NewDevice/newDevice.md

 ## Network settings

-  You can configure easily your  WiFi connection.
+You can configure easily your WiFi settings by:

  - Go to  **Network Settings** section.
  - Enable WiFi by clicking on **On** button.